 Want to know more about Microsoft Kaizala or how to better connect your firstline workers in Office 365?
-Register for my upcoming webinar, May 21st with Microsoft’s Zahid Saeed.
+Register for my free webinar on-demand with Microsoft’s Zahid Saeed.
 Reserve your spot >

 Learn about other great Office 365 Apps with our Modern Workplace blog series: